microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

 1. Repeat the process for changing the codebase at **"PartsUnlimited-aspnet45/src/PartsUnlimitedWebsite/Views/Shared/_Layout.cshtml"** followed earlier in a new tab.
 This time, update the version number from **"2.0"** to **"3.0"**.
 This will invoke the release pipeline.

-1. As before, follow the release until it is deploying to QA.
+1. As before, a commit will trigger a build and successive release.
+Follow this release until it is deploying to QA.
 Click to follow the release itself once available.

 1. When you get to the release view, click **Release (pipeline view)**.
 This will provide a visualization of where the release is in the pipeline.